eshlu/shl-mochi-mood-tracker/README.md

 ## Features
 - Log your mood with an emoji and optional note
 - View daily mood distribution
-- Logs saved lived in Google Sheets
+- Logs saved live in Google Sheets
 - Deployed via Streamlit Cloud

 ## View